ENCCS/python-perf/content/intro.md

 - Tests can help in maintain correctness before you change the code.

 - CPU-bound or I/O-bound or memory bound?

-- Measure, don't guess!
-Run a profiler to give insights into which parts of the code need attention.

 - Do not optimize everything.